Poulsbo mayor to become part-time position in 2026

 City is looking to hire full-time city administrator

-The mayor for the city of Poulsbo will become a part-time position starting Jan.
-1, 2026, the city council approved at its Oct.
+The mayor of Poulsbo will become a part-time position in 2026, the City Council approved at its Oct.
 16 meeting.

-The vote passed 4-1 with Councilmember Rick Eckert voting against.
-The salary for the position will be $50,000 with about $11,000 in part-time health benefits.
-The council can decide to increase the salary in the future but cannot decrease it.
+The salary will be $50,000 with about $11,000 in taxes such as social security and Medicare.
+The council can decide to increase the salary but not decrease it.

 The move coincides with the city looking to hire a full-time city administrator.
-The position is budgeted for 2025 and the city is hoping to fill that position while Mayor Becky Erickson is still in office to allow for some “crossover time” before a new mayoral term begins Jan.
+The position is budgeted for 2025, and the city is hoping to fill that spot while Mayor Becky Erickson is still in office to allow for some “crossover time” before a new mayoral term begins Jan.
 1, 2026, city clerk Rhiannon Fernandez said.
-Erickson previously announced she will not be seeking a new term, meaning 2025 will be her last year in office.
-Erickson has been mayor since 2010, and started as a councilmember for the city in 2008.
+Erickson has announced she will not be seeking a new term, meaning 2025 will be her last year in office.
+Erickson has been mayor since 2010, and started as a councilmember in 2008.

 “As our city’s grown and the complexity’s grown…we need to evolve our leadership team,” Councilmember Doug Newell said.
 “We need a full-time trained professional and someone to represent the people as the mayor of our city.
 I think this is the right approach.
 I do believe that if somebody is going to run for mayor or political office it’s out of love and community service as much as it is about…salary,” he concluded, noting that many mayors make less than $50,000 in cities of similar size.

-While voting in favor of the part-time position, Councilmember Britt Livdahl said the city is limiting itself to mayoral candidates since a full package of benefits is not offered.
-Eckert echoed that same sentiment.
+Councilmembers Britt Livdahl and Rick Eckert said the city is limiting itself to mayoral candidates since a full package of benefits is not offered.